 The Jiama Project is a large polymetallic deposit containing Copper, Molybdenum, Gold, Silver, Lead and Zinc.
 Phase I of the Jiama Project commenced commercial production in September 2010 and included the development of the Tongqianshan and Niumatang open cut pits.
-These pits currently produce 1.8 Mtpa of ROM feed.
-The ore from these mines is processed via two processing plants with current processing capacity of 6,600 tonnes of ore per day.
+Jiama Phase II expansion consisted of two series, with each series having a mining and mineral processing capacity of 22,000 tonnes of ore per day.
+Completion of the entire Phase II expansion project achieved commercial production July 1, 2018.
+The Jiama Phase II expansion Series I and Series II, each has a mineral processing capacity of 22,000 tpd.
+The full design capacity of ore processing at Jiama Project has increased to 50,000 tonnes of ore per day.